 "...
 This is inseparable from the influence of regulations, which are sometimes late [published-pen] with the actual conditions on the ground.
 The stipulation of the RPJMD, which is a Perda (regional regulation) by the Bupati (Regent), is as political as the promises made during the campaign.
 However, the journey may not be following the conditions and needs of the community so that the new technical rules then emerge.
 That is why we have revised them to be mutually supportive and synchronous. "

-Meanwhile, the Head of the Planning and Finance Subdivision of the Klungkung District Education Office stated that the difference in performance indicators in the RPJMD and the Education Office Strategic Plan was due to the adjustment of the Education Office target indicators with other related rules as follows:
+The Head of the Planning and Finance Subdivision of the Klungkung District Education Office stated that the difference in performance indicators in the RPJMD and the Education Office Strategic Plan was due to